naston70/jeremys-it-lab/21-STP-2/stp-2.md

 - Non-designated ports are in a **Blocking** state
 - Interfaces in a Blocking state are effectively disabled to prevent loops
 - Interfaces in a Blocking state do not send/receive regular network traffic
-- Interfaces in a Blocking state receive STP BPDUs
+- Interfaces in a Blocking state receive STP BPDUs (Bridge Protocol Data Unit)
 - Interfaces in a Blocking state do not forward STP BPDUs
 - Interfaces in a Blocking state do not learn MAC addresses